Bayesian Variable Selection with the Quasi-Posterior: Real data

 We compare the model QP, using the mean and variance functions described in Example \ref{Ex:LinearRegression}, with traditional Bayesian variable selection methods for linear regression that assume a Gaussian error distribution, as implemented in the \texttt{mombf} package \citep{rossell2015package}.
 Both the quasi-posterior and \texttt{mombf} approaches identify C6orf226, ECH1, CSF2RA, and FBX119 as having high posterior inclusion probabilities, while assigning negligible support to the remaining genes (see Supplementary Material for the corresponding posterior inclusion probability plots).
 We further evaluated the adequacy of the homoscedasticity assumption for the DLD dataset using the diagnostic introduced in the previous example and detailed in Section~\ref{Sec:homo_diagnostics} of the Supplementary Material.

 To compare variable selection performance between QP and \texttt{mombf} across different sample sizes, we conducted a subsampling analysis similar in spirit to the simulation study.
 Specifically, we repeatedly drew subsamples of size \(n \in \{60, 80, 100, 120, 140, 160\}\) from the full dataset and applied both QP and \texttt{mombf} to each subsample.
 Since the true active set is unknown for real data, we treat the variables selected using the full dataset (\(n=192\)) as a ground truth.
-The top of Figure~\ref{fig:DLD_multcomp_probs_homo} shows that the model QP maintains higher power and F1 score , particularly at smaller sample sizes, while controlling false discoveries.
+The top of Figure~\ref{fig:DLD_multcomp_probs_homo} shows that in these simulations the QP maintains higher power and F1 score when $n < 150$, while controlling false discoveries below 5\% for $n\geq 100$.
 The bottom panels further illustrate that for small sample sizes the QP assigns larger posterior inclusion probabilities than \texttt{mombf} to genes identified as active in the full-data analysis.